 |

-Steven Hawking has shown that the Big Bang could've been an ordinary point on
+Steven Hawking has shown that the Big Bang could've started as an ordinary point on

 the

-surface of spacetime just like the North Pole is an ordinary point on
+surface of our 4D spacetime, just like the North Pole is an ordinary point on

 the

-The sudden expansion of such a singular point and the rapid inflation
+The sudden expansion of the point and the rapid inflation

 of the

-universe could borrow energy from the intense gravitational field to create
+universe would borrow energy from the intense gravitational field to create

 could be repaid at the end of